VALERIE MARGARET BAKER

 The “management” she referred to was her first woman boss Marjorie (Bon) Marris and manager Max Salveson, who both remained lifelong close friends.

 Valerie mentored many women in the industry, particularly through a program known as “Training Women as Executives”.
-Her passion for led to her being the inaugural chairperson of the Insurance Employers’ Industrial Association for Equal Employment Opportunities programmes.
+Her passion for equality led to her being the inaugural chairperson of the Insurance Employers’ Industrial Association for Equal Employment Opportunities programmes.

 When GRE merged with other insurers in the 70s, Valerie was advised that in the merged entity in which she would have been employed, married women would be employed only as casuals with no entitlement to superannuation or pension.